CopernicaMarketingSoftware/Documentation/Mailerq/3.0/rabbitmq-config.md

 published.

-If you do not explicitly set the `mailerq-bounces` variable, it will be set to the outbox queue, so that DSN's are normally sent.
+If you do not explicitly set the `mailerq-bounces` variable, it will be set to the outbox queue, so that DSNs are normally sent.

 [Read more about how MailerQ handles bounces](sending-bounces)